 Novel of the year, hands down.
 Maybe even of the decade.
 It contains multitudes, literally.
 So many voices, expertly wrangled.
 The story of the limbo-like bardo is strange and yet utterly convincing.
 I cried a tonne reading this.

-Katie O'Neill is a Christchurch cartoonist and her book is a kind-hearted romp for kids, that questions gender roles and fluidity in an entirely natural way (a bit like Steven Universe).
+Kay O'Neill is a Christchurch cartoonist and their book is a kind-hearted romp for kids, that questions gender roles and fluidity in an entirely natural way (a bit like Steven Universe).

 Meet me in the bathroom: Rebirth and rock and roll in New York City 2001-2011 Elizabeth Goodman